Save on Food Delivery

 A solo diner places a SGD 30 weekend dinner order from a participating delivery platform.

-- In-app code (15 percent off SGD 25 food subtotal): SGD 3.75 off.
+- In-app code (15 percent off the SGD 25 food subtotal): SGD 3.75 off.

 - Cashback (3 percent on the post-code total): about SGD 0.75 back.